deseretdigital/tilejs/README.md

 			.despawn(tile) << used by system to cut spawning ties

 		Child Management
+      .addTile(tile, index, defaults) << this is how you add tiles to the parent.
 			.getTiles() << get all the children tiles.
 Used for serializing the child tiles.
 			.setTiles(tiles) << set all the children tiles.
 Used for de-serializing the child tiles.
 			.length() << get the number of child tiles